Junhyuck-Woo/CAU-MachineLearning/README.md

 3. Visualization of Gradient Descent algorithm based on Linear Regression problem
 4. Linear regression with multiple variables
 5. Logistic regression for a binary classification
+6. Logistic regression for a binary classification with a non-linear classification boundary